AllenNeuralDynamics/aind-data-schema/docs/source/general.rst

 any system without additional software to be installed (a text editor is fine).
 They are easy to parse from code without any heavy dependencies (IGOR, H5PY, pynwb, etc).

-**Q: Why put metadata in JSON rather than directly in a database?**
+**Q: Why JSON rather than CSV, YAML, or a SQL database?**

+There are many ways to store metadata.
+JSON is a common format, as are CSV, YAML, and others.
+CSV is ubiquitous but its tabular structure makes it difficult to represent complex biological data with many relationships.
+YAML is perhaps more human-readable than JSON, but the tooling around YAML is a bit less mature than JSON.

 Databases are very important for reliable and performant querying, however they are also barriers to external interpretability and reproducibility.
 They have complex schema with